mikaelmello/inquire/README.md

   - Prints the selected option string value by default.
 - **Page size**: Number of options displayed at once, 7 by default.
 - **Display option indexes**: On long lists, it might be helpful to display the indexes of the options to the user.
 Via the `RenderConfig`, you can set the display mode of the indexes as a prefix of an option.
 The default configuration is `None`, to not render any index when displaying the options.
-- **Filter function**: Function that defines if an option is displayed or not based on the current filter input.
+- **Scoring function**: Function that defines the order of options and if an option is displayed or not based on the current user input.

 ## MultiSelect